< Back to About / FAQ

 Who developed the Framework?

-More than 100 community stakeholders, including in- and out-of-school time educators, business leaders, education researchers, nonprofits, policy makers, inventors and representatives of the philanthropic community, contributed to the development of the document.
+More than 100 community stakeholders in the InventEd Network, including in- and out-of-school time educators, business leaders, education researchers, nonprofits, policy makers, inventors and representatives of the philanthropic community, contributed to the development of the document.

 Why was the Framework created?

 The Framework was created to help ensure the quality and integrity of the Invention Education field.
 It defines the characteristics and principles of best-in-class Invention Education activities and curricula.
 It also provides a research agenda to inform practices and policies.

 The Framework is intended for teachers, administrators, funders, policy makers, and anyone interested in understanding or communicating the principles and characteristics of best-in-class K-12 Invention Education in both formal and informal settings.